-- When the function is "Disabled", or the operating current is below 5% × CT Nominal, the element output is "0". - When the function is "Enabled", the operating current is above $5\% \times CT$ Nominal, and the polarizing voltage is above the set threshold, the element output is dependent on the phase angle between the operating and polarizing signals: - The element output is logic "0" when the operating current is within polarizing voltage ±90°. - For all other angles, the element output is logic "1". - Once the voltage memory has expired, the phase overcurrent elements under directional control can be set to block or • trip on overcurrent as follows: when BLOCK WHEN V MEM EXP is set to "Yes", the directional element will block the operation of any phase overcurrent element under directional control when voltage memory expires.
-When set to "No", the directional element allows tripping of Phase OC elements under directional control when voltage memory expires.
+- When the function is "Disabled", or the operating current is below 5% × CT nominal, the element output is "0". - When the function is "Enabled", the operating current is above 5% × CT nominal, and the polarizing voltage is above the set threshold, the element output is dependent on the phase angle between the operating and polarizing signals: - The element output is logic "0" when the operating current is within polarizing voltage ±90°. - For all other angles, the element output is logic "1". - Once the voltage memory has expired, the phase overcurrent elements under directional control can be set to block or trip on overcurrent as follows: - When BLOCK WHEN V MEM EXP is set to "Yes", the directional element will block the operation of any phase overcurrent element under directional control when voltage memory expires. - When BLOCK WHEN V MEM EXP is set to "No", the directional element allows tripping of phase overcurrent elements under directional control when voltage memory expires.

-In all cases, directional blocking will be permitted to resume when the polarizing voltage becomes greater than the "polarizing voltage threshold".
+In all cases, directional blocking will be permitted to resume when the polarizing voltage becomes greater than the 'polarizing voltage threshold'.